Not So Scary Disney Halloween Movies for Family Movie Night

 Zombies Movies

-If you’re looking for something fun, high-energy, and full of catchy music, the Zombies movies are a perfect pick.
-Set in the town of Seabrook, the story follows a group of high school students trying to break down barriers between humans, zombies, werewolves, and other supernatural creatures.
-The series is packed with colorful visuals, upbeat dance numbers, and positive messages about acceptance and friendship.
+If your family wants something fun, high-energy, and stacked with catchy songs, the Zombies trilogy is exactly the right pick.
+Set in the town of Seabrook, the story follows a group of high schoolers trying to break down barriers between humans, zombies, werewolves, and all the other supernatural creatures who eventually join the cheer squad.
+It’s colorful, upbeat, and full of positive messages about acceptance and friendship.

-Make it a themed dance party by playing the soundtracks before or after the movies, encouraging everyone to wear neon clothes, glitter, or costume elements from the films.
-You can even turn your living room into “Zombieland” with green lights and snack stations labeled for each group—zombies, werewolves, and cheerleaders.
+Make it a themed dance party by playing the soundtracks before and after the movie, then encourage neon, glitter, and any costume pieces from the films.
+You can even transform your living room into “Zombieland” with green lights and labeled snack stations for each of the squads.

 Frankenweenie

 This black-and-white animated film from Tim Burton is sweet, touching, and just a little spooky which makes it perfect for a Halloween night that’s more about heart than horror.
-Frankenweenie tells the story of Victor, a young boy who brings his beloved dog, Sparky, back to life with science.
-What follows is a mix of chaos and charm as the resurrected pup causes some unexpected complications in their quiet town.
+Frankenweenie follows Victor, a young boy who brings his beloved dog Sparky back to life through science.
+What follows is a mix of chaos, charm, and a few resurrected pets causing trouble in their quiet town.

 To make it special, set up a “science lab” snack bar with bubbling punch, labeled treat jars, and little test tubes filled with candy.
 Kids can draw their own Frankenpets or create spooky pet name tags for their stuffed animals.